 The CDC provides specific guidance for individuals who are on home isolation regarding when the isolation may end.
-Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings ✓.
+Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings Z.

 CDC recommendations for discontinuing isolation in persons known to be infected with COVID-19 could, in some circumstances, appear to conflict with recommendations on when to discontinue quarantine for persons known to have been exposed to COVID-19.
-CDC recommends 14 days of quarantine after exposure based on the time it may take to develop illness if infected.
-Thus, it is possible that a person known to be infected could leave isolation earlier than a person who is quarantined because of the possibility they are infected.